Formalising and Computing the Fourth Homotopy Group of the $3$-Sphere in Cubical Agda: Introduction

-\textbf{Outline.} The paper closely follows the structure of Brunerie's proof.
-In \cref{sec:hott}, we discuss key results from HoTT that we will need and their formalization in \CubicalAgda. \cref{sec:homotopygroupsofspheres}, which roughly corresponds to Chapter 2 of Brunerie's thesis, contains some first results on homotopy groups of spheres---e.g.\ the computation of $\pi_n(\mathbb{S}^m)$ for $n \leq m$.
-We then give Brunerie's definition of $\beta$ and prove that $\pi_4(\mathbb{S}^3) \cong \ZZ/\beta\ZZ$, the formalization of which involves the James construction and Whitehead products.
-The remainder of the paper is then devoted to the formalization of the different proofs that $\beta = \pm 2$.
-We first discuss the formalization of Chapters 4--6 of Brunerie's proof in \cref{sec:brunerieproof}.
-This involves a lot of technical machinery like cohomology, the Hopf invariant, etc. We then, in \cref{sec:computation}, turn our attention to the new elementary proof that $\beta = \pm 2$ and the new Brunerie number which quickly normalizes to $-2$ in \CubicalAgda.
-We conclude in \cref{sec:conclusion} with a discussion and comparison of the different formal proofs, as well as some directions for future work.
+\paragraph{Outline} The paper closely follows the structure of Brunerie's proof.
+In \autoref{sec:hott}, we discuss key results from HoTT that we will need and their formalisation in \CubicalAgda. \autoref{sec:homotopygroupsofspheres}, which roughly corresponds to Chapter 2 of Brunerie's thesis, contains some first results on homotopy groups of spheres---e.g.\ the computation of $\pi_n(\mathbb{S}^m)$ for $n \leq m$.
+We then give Brunerie's definition of $\beta$ and prove that $\pi_4(\mathbb{S}^3) \cong \ZZ/\beta\ZZ$, the formalisation of which involves the James construction and Whitehead products.
+The remainder of the paper is then devoted to the formalisation of the different proofs that $\beta = \pm 2$.
+We first discuss the formalisation of Chapters 4--6 of Brunerie's proof in \autoref{sec:brunerieproof}.
+This involves a lot of technical machinery like cohomology, the Hopf invariant, etc. We then, in \autoref{sec:computation}, turn our attention to the new elementary proof that $\beta = \pm 2$ and the new Brunerie number which quickly normalises to $-2$ in \CubicalAgda.
+Here, we also present some result concerning joins of spheres and the vanishing of Whitehead products.
+We conclude in \autoref{sec:conclusion} with a discussion and comparison of the different formal proofs, as well as some directions for future work.

+Compared to the previous publication on which the current paper is based, \cite{LICS23}, the main differences are the following. \begin{itemize} \item Many proofs which were omitted because of page constraints in \cite{LICS23} have been added or extended throughout the paper.
+In particular, the proofs in \cite[Section~VI]{LICS23} have been substantially expanded with many details added in \autoref{theproof}. \item In \autoref{sec:computation}, many results from \cite[Section~VI]{LICS23} have also been generalised, e.g.\ the alternative definition of homotopy groups in terms of joins of spheres, $\pi^*_n$, is now studied in general and not just for $n = 3$. \item As part of the expansion and generalisation of \cite[Section~VI]{LICS23} in \autoref{sec:computation}, a new \autoref{interlude} on joins and smash products of spheres, a new \autoref{htpyintermsofjoins} on homotopy groups in terms of joins and a new \autoref{standalone} on the possibility of a stand-alone proof of Brunerie’s theorem have been added. \end{itemize}